North and South photo

 America: The New Nation

 The Treaty of Paris (February 10th, 1763) recognized America as an independent nation.
-The Americans had to found the institutions to support their system.
+The Americans had to find the institutions to support their system.

 The problem was that the Government was weak and America was not respected internationally.
 Americans were still afraid.

-Therefore, the Americans changed the articles of the Confederation and organized a meeting in Philadelphia.
+Therefore, the Americans changed the Articles of Confederation and organized a meeting in Philadelphia.

-In 1787 took place the Philadelphia Constitutional Convention.
+In 1787, the Philadelphia Constitutional Convention took place.
 George Washington led the discussion with 55 other people.
 They worked out a completely new system of government: a federal government (power to rule shared) based on a Constitution.

 It was then decided that the Constitution should be approved by the people (and by at least 9 out of 13 states).
 In 1788, the state of New Hampshire was the 9th to accept.